 The higher the radius, the more economical the storage since the storage capacity increases with the fourth power of the radius.

 The Gravity Storage makes its profits depending on the constitution of the respective energy market of the country in which the storage is used.
 The basic business model for a grid-connected storage consists of its charging at low electricity prices and release at a higher electricity price than the cost price.
 This business model is currently in a crisis, as the economically difficult situation of pumped storage power plants shows.
 This is because the differences in prices on the electricity markets occur more rarely and more irregularly and above all the “midday peak” in prices diminishes through a high availability of electricity.

 Since a commercial use of the hydraulic rock storage still lies many years in the future it is in principle questionable whether the current design of the electricity market and its price formation will still be relevant for the profits from the hydraulic rock storage.

 Relative to today’s European or German electricity market, the storage could be operated in both a classic spot market or to avoid electricity grid charges and to maintain frequencies in the electricity grid.
 It can be used on the electricity balancing market as well as any possible future capacity market.
 This flexibility is a big advantage of the storage.

-A comparison of the two concepts is difficult inasmuch as the Gravity Storage is a concept in its development stage whereas pumped storage power plants represent a mature technology.
+Gravity Storage is a concept under development whereas pumped storage power plants represent a mature technology.
 Both have as comparably high efficiency of around 80%.
-However, the Gravity Storage may develop decisive advantages over pumped storage power plants in future:
+However, the Gravity Storage may sho decisive advantages over pumped storage power plants in future: